-People have this mindset that effective web design is all about the visual when it should also be about the usability and function of the site.
-Although the visual appeal is equally important, web design should also factor in good user experience (UX).
+People have this mindset that effective web design is all about the visual when it should also be about the site’s usability and function.
+Although visual appeal is equally important, web design should also factor in a good user experience (UX).
 Both factors – form and function – composed a persuasive web design.

 Integrating the concept of persuasiveness in design is crucial in increasing conversion rates.
 This will entice the user to act on what they see.
 Of course, the most important conversion is a purchase wherein the persuasive web design converts casual visitors into paying visitors.

 How a person comes up with a purchasing decision